jonbretman/amd-to-as6/README.md

     -d --dir <dirname>  Use this option to specify a directory to compile.
     -o --out <dirname>  If using the --dir option this specifies the output directory.
-    -i --ignore <glob>  If using the --dir options this specifies to exclude eg. libs/**/* -b --beautify       Run the output through jsbeautify (mainly useful for fixing indentation)
+    -i --ignore <glob>  If using the --dir options this specifies to exclude eg. libs/**/* -g --glob [glob]    If using the --dir option, optionally specify the glob pattern to match for input files -b --beautify       Run the output through jsbeautify (mainly useful for fixing indentation)

 ```